Lifecycle

 }

-array property of the controller also has a long lifecycle.
-As the foo/index
+array property of the controller is also long-lived.
+As requests to foo/index

-For more information, please refer to Memory Leaks.
+For more related information, please refer to Memory Leak.